Huegoxaga/notes/python/README.md

 #### Error Types

-- ImportError: an import fails;
+- `ImportError`: an import fails;
-- IndexError: a list is indexed with an out-of-range number;
+- `IndexError`: a list is indexed with an out-of-range number;
-- NameError: an unknown variable is used;
+- `NameError`: an unknown variable is used;
+- `IOError`: unable to load file;
-- SyntaxError: the code can't be parsed properly;
+- `SyntaxError`: the code can't be parsed properly;
-- TypeError: a function is called on a value of an inappropriate type;
+- `TypeError`: a function is called on a value of an inappropriate type;
-- ValueError: a function is called on a value of the correct type, but with an inappropriate value.
+- `ValueError`: a function is called on a value of the correct type, but with an inappropriate value.
-- KeyError: trying to index a key that isn’t part of the dictionary.
+- `KeyError`: trying to index a key that isn’t part of the dictionary.
-- MemoryError: trying to create a list in a very extensive range.
+- `MemoryError`: trying to create a list in a very extensive range.
-- AttributeError: Trying to access an attribute of an instance that isn't defined or call an undefined method.
+- `AttributeError`: Trying to access an attribute of an instance that isn't defined or call an undefined method.

 #### Handling Error